 Meet The HMI Team

-Jenn currently serves as the West Coast Regional Director for Honeymoon Israel, after working as the Director of Community Engagement in Los Angeles for 3 years.
+Jenn currently serves as the Chief Engagement and Program Officer for Honeymoon Israel after working as the West Coast Senior Regional Director and the Director of Community Engagement in Los Angeles over the last 4 years.

 Jenn previously worked as an advocate for youth in foster care and on probation in South LA, and currently serves as a volunteer CASA (Court-Appointed Special Advocate) for a teenager in foster care.
 She is a graduate of the Glass Leadership Institute at the ADL, the Jeremiah Fellowship at Bend the Arc, and the New Leaders Council Institute for emerging millennial leaders and entrepreneurs.
 She holds an MA in Public Diplomacy from the University of Southern California.